 Books have both inspired and informed a lot of my travels.
 And they’ve taken me places I haven’t been and might never go.
-I’ve learned as much about a place from a good novel as I have from any travel guide.
+I’ve gained as much insight into people and cultures from a good novel as I have from any travel guide.

 Books are an escape from the here and now, which we can all use at a moment when so much travel has had to be canceled or put off indefinitely and we’re all spending way too much time at home.

 Here are 30 books where the setting is as important as any of the characters.
 Some are fiction and some non-fiction; a few are travel memoirs.
 In each category there is a book for kids, tweens or teens, too.

 I tried to avoid weighty tomes and dark themes in favor of lighthearted romps; though in some parts of the world this is difficult.

 I hope they provide colorful escapes for you and maybe they’ll inspire your next vacation, when we can travel again.

 30 Great Books To Read on Your Next Staycation

 - 30 Great Books To Read on Your Next Staycation

 - Books That Take You To the Middle East and Africa